• Skip to main content

 Instructions

-• Cook the bacon in two frying pans to allow for room for it to crisp up properly.
+• Begin by cooking the bacon in two frying pans to allow for room for it to crisp up properly.
 Cook over medium heat until it browns perfectly.
 You want the bacon a little crisper with as little visible fat as possible.
 Transfer to paper towels to drain excess fat off.

-• Pulse your shallots and onions in the food processor or cut them by hand.
+• Pulse your shallots and onions in the food processor or chop with a knife.

 • Leave about 1 to 2 tablespoons of the fat in one of the pan.
 Add shallot and onion to the pan, cook over medium heat until they start to caramelize.
-Add the garlic and cook for about one more minute.
+Then, add the garlic and cook for about one more minute.

 • Add the chili powder and smoked paprika, stir to combine.